jjsemaan/lottorama/README.md

 ### Bugs / Other

-I manually tested the whole app going through every scenario, using the below workflow chart for reference:
+I manually tested the whole app going back and forth through every iteration, using the below workflow chart for reference:

 ![Workflow](assets/images/workflow.png)